jmrborges05/springboot-monitor/README.md

 The Grafana Dashboard is now accessible via: `http://<Host IP Address>:3030` for example http://localhost:3030

 username - admin
-password - wonka (Password is stored in the `config.monitoring` env file)
+password - admin (Password is stored in the `config.monitoring` env file)

 The DataSource and Dashboard for Grafana are automatically provisioned.